LiskArchive/lips/proposals/use_base32_encoding_of_long_hash_of_pubkey_plus_checksum_for_address.md

 [3] G. Castagnoli, S. Brauer, M. Herrmann, “Optimization of cyclic redundancy-check codes with 24 and 32 parity bits”, IEEE Transactions on Communications, Vol. 41 (6), pp. 883 - 892, Jun.
 1993

 ## Appendix

 ### Examples

 #### Address Computation

-In the following, the address for the public key
+In the following, the address for the public key:

 ```
 pubkey = 0x0eb0a6d7b862dc35c856c02c47fde3b4f60f2f3571a888b9a8ca7540c6793243